shubham-root/agent-maestro/README.md

    - `Agent Maestro: Get API Server Status` - Check current server status

 3. **Development Resources**:
+   - **API Documentation**: Complete reference in [docs/roo-code/](docs/roo-code/README.md) for all Roo Code interfaces, events, and message structures
    - **Type Definitions**: Explore the [@roo-code/types](https://www.npmjs.com/package/@roo-code/types) package for detailed event structures and data models
    - **Examples**: The `examples/demo-site` directory is intended for internal testing purposes only.
 You may reference its implementation of Roo Code event handling as an example, but note that this sub-project is not officially supported.